-You may be somewhere there’s beach kiosks or food trucks that are parked beside the beach.
+You may be somewhere there are beach kiosks or food trucks parked beside the beach.
 This is a good option, but you also might bring your own picnic.
 Use old-fashioned baskets that contain drinks, sandwiches, snacks, and even dessert.
 Everyone can prepare or pack one of their favorites to make it extra special.

 Create a Scavenger Hunt